Useurmind/jekyll-now/_drafts/FluxInTypescriptWithRx.md

 - stores
 - server calls (we need to call a server to do most of the useful stuff)

-You could think of some more topics like e.g. dependency injection.
+You could think of some more topics like e.g. dependency injection or automatic state merging for react views.
 But the most basic framework that still works will only contain the three parts above.

 String Keys
 ----